mrsata/WatchMe/README.md

 ## User Stories

 Required user stories:
-- [ ] Tells you when the next tv episode/movie is out
+- [ ] User is able to search for a movie/tv show and add to collection
 - [ ] Recommend similar movies/tv shows based on current collection
-- [ ] Post movie/tv suggestions to a social media site
+- [ ] Tells you when the next tv episode/movie is out and post movie/tv suggestions to a social media site

 Optional User Stories:
 - [ ] User can connect the app with Google Calendar and put the date for the next tv episode/movie on it.